 But that doesn’t mean you want to advertise your lack of experience.
 It’s not the best way to introduce yourself to an older woman.
 Give her the impression you can be a great partner.
 Focus on the things you’re good at rather than the things you’re less familiar with.

-Before you message any older woman, make sure she’s a good match.
+Before you send your first message to an older woman, make sure she’s a good match.
 Most dating sites allow you to narrow your search by location, age, keywords, and other criteria.
 Studies show you’ll be more attracted to women who live close to you, so that should help you narrow it down.
 Science also shows you’ll be happier with a woman who has more in common with you.
 Leverage that by focusing on the things you have in common when you write your message.

 Instead of arguing why she’s wrong “Harry Potter” is the worst series ever written, give her all the reasons you’re perfect for each other.
 You can talk about “Harry Potter” later after you’ve primed her with sweet talk and a few glasses of Chardonnay.

 Older women are no strangers to commitment.
 In fact, they usually appreciate a guy who values loyalty.
 But your message isn’t the place to propose eternal devotion.
 It’s the place to introduce yourself.
-Maybe ask a few questions, flirt a little.
+Maybe ask her a few questions online.
+If she looks like she's into you you can also flirt with her.
 The point is to be playful, in an endearing way.
 Many older women are just returning to the dating pool after a long-term relationship and the last thing they want is an immediate proposition of allegiance.